microsoft/project-rome/Project Rome for Android (preview release)/reference documentation/AppServiceClientConnection.md

 `public AppServiceClientConnection(String appServiceName, String appIdentifier, RemoteSystemConnectionRequest request, IAppServiceClientConnectionListener appServiceClientConnectionListener, IAppServiceResponseListener responseListener) throws InvalidParameterException`
 **Parameters**
 *appServiceName* - the name of the remote app service.
+[See Create and consume an app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.
-See TBD *appIdentifier* - the package family name of the remote app service.
-See TBD.
+*appIdentifier* - the package family name of the remote app service.
+See [See Create and consume an app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) for details.
 *request* - a [**RemoteSystemConnectionRequest**](RemoteSystemConnectionRequest.md) object representing the intent to connect to a specific remote system
 *appServiceClientConnectionListener* - an [**IAppServiceClientConnectionListener**](IAppServiceClientConnectionListener.md) that handles events related to the connection itself
 *responseListener* - an [**IAppServiceResponseListener**](IAppServiceResponseListener.md) that handles messaging events with the remote app service